RachaelBachael/rachaelbachael.github.io/index.md

 To experience progress, we need to be able to understand the hidden forces that dictate commercialization success and how to adjust them.

-As MotionHall’s CEO, I work with biopharmaceutical executives globally with a focus on successful IP transactions strategy, which is largely about managing the complexity mentioned above - between multiple institutions and people.
+As MotionHall’s CEO, I work with biopharmaceutical executives globally with a focus on successful IP transactions strategy, which is largely about managing the complexity mentioned above.

 ## MotionHall